lanl/dsi/HACC/HACCHaloVis/README.md

 ##  Part 2: Halos and Galaxies Extraction

+### Prerequirement

+To extract and save halos and galaxies, the following libraries are required.
+(1) GenericIO (https://git.cels.anl.gov/hacc/genericio): replace the second line in extractParticles.py to your path to legacy_python in GenericIO.

+(2) PyEVTK (https://github.com/paulo-herrera/PyEVTK): pip install pyevtk

+### Halos and Galaxies Extraction
 There are two methods for extracting halos and galaxies:

 1. **Extracting a subregion** by defining a center and radius.